Local Churches of Checkley Parish

 All in all, our building is a treasure, and incorporates every architectural style since the Norman invasion.
 The only way to appreciate is to visit!

-St Thomas of Canterbury – St Thomas Road, Upper Tean
+St Thomas of Canterbury (Roman Catholic) – St Thomas Road, Upper Tean

 The Catholic Parish of St Thomas of Canterbury in Tean, Staffordshire where everyone is very welcome.